VernonGrant/classic-theme.el/README.md

 # classic-theme.el

-This is my personal **Emacs** theme, it's a port classic theme from `color-themes' with some customizations.
+This **Emacs theme** is a port of the classic theme from `color-themes`, with some slight customizations.

 ## Screenshots: